 The Post Office responsible or on whose account the payment is made in accordance with Article 29 is bound to repay the amount of the compensation within a period of three months after notification of payment.
-The amount shall be recovered from the country responsible through the Accounts provided for in Article 33, § 2, of the Detailed Regulations.
+The amount shall be recovered from the Post Office responsible through the Accounts provided for in Article 33, section 2, of the Detailed Regulations.